Analysis | Will Russian Bonds Default? There’s Debate About That

-Creditors from “countries that engage in hostile activities” can only be paid interest and principal payments in rubles, rather than the currency of the bond, according a decree signed by President Vladimir Putin March 5.
-With the U.S., European Union and most of its allies ratcheting up sanctions since the invasion began, that means most foreign investors.
+Finance Minister Anton Siluanov has said repeatedly that Russia plans to make debt payments in rubles rather than foreign currencies until its pile of foreign reserves is unfrozen.
+About half of its $640 billion isn’t accessible, he said.
+Russia has started the process of paying the coupons due March 16, but a statement from the finance ministry didn’t say whether it would be in dollars or rubles.
+Concern over a default intensified after President Vladimir Putin signed a decree saying creditors from “countries that engage in hostile activities” can only be paid interest and principal payments in rubles.
+With the U.S., European Union and most of its allies ratcheting up sanctions since the invasion began Feb.
+24, that means most foreign investors would be paid in the Russian currency, which has lost about a third of its value this year.
 A government website includes a list of more than 50 “unfriendly” jurisdictions, including Australia, the U.K., Japan, Switzerland, the U.S. and members of the EU.
 Creditors in countries that haven’t imposed sanctions may be able to receive payments in foreign currencies with special permission.

+All of the major ratings agencies have downgraded Russia’s sovereign debt.
+Fitch Ratings downgraded Russia to a single C rating, reflecting the agency’s view that a “sovereign default is imminent.”
 In a note published March 4, analysts at S&P Global Ratings said that if sanctions make it impossible for an entity to access foreign currency and it pays in a different currency than the one agreed, the ratings firm may deem this payment a default.
 Even if investors agree to the payment in another currency, it could be considered a default if “investors receive less than the value of the original promise,” according to the note.
-All of the major ratings agencies have downgraded Russia’s sovereign debt and the cost of insuring it rose to a record high.
-Fitch Ratings downgraded Russia to a single C rating, reflecting the agency’s view that a “sovereign default is imminent.”

 That’s hard to say.
 With tensions between the “unfriendly” nations and Russia ramping up, legal action could certainly be very difficult.
 Any attempt to enforce an agreement with a borrower that noteholders believe is in default will likely involve Russian assets and Russian courts, but how foreign investors will access them is hard to know at this stage.
 The bonds that have coupon payments due March 16 are governed by English law, meaning that holders would have to try and sue the Russian government in a U.K. court to enforce after a default.